-Mexican president hails decision to release Guzman son; critics slam security policy
+'Failure:' Mexico admits bungled arrest of kingpin's son amid mayhem

 Lopez Obrador said security forces had swooped on the house in Culiacan to capture Ovidio Guzman after a judge issued a warrant for his arrest and extradition.

-That contradicted the version put out on Thursday by the government, which was that the officers had come under fire from the house while passing, then found Guzman inside.
+That contradicted the initial version put out on Thursday by the government, which was that the officers had come under fire from the house while passing, then found Guzman inside.

-Defense minister Sandoval later acknowledged that security forces had set out to capture Ovidio Guzman but that the operation was carried out “hastily.”

 The elder Guzman escaped from prison in Mexico twice, in 2001 and 2015.
-Under the previous administration security forces captured him two times in Sinaloa, in 2014 and 2016.
+Under the previous administration, security forces captured him two times in Sinaloa, in 2014 and 2016.

-The previous government extradited him to the United States on the eve of President Donald Trump’s accession.
+The previous government extradited him to the United States on the eve of Trump’s accession.
 He was found guilty in a U.S. court in February of smuggling tons of drugs and sentenced to life in prison.

-Joaquin Guzman is believed to have about 12 children including Ovidio.
-The U.S. Department of Justice unveiled an indictment against Ovidio and another of the brothers in February, charging them with conspiracy to distribute cocaine, methamphetamine, and marijuana in the United States.
+The U.S. Department of Justice unveiled an indictment against Ovidio and one of his brothers in February, charging them with conspiracy to distribute cocaine, methamphetamine, and marijuana in the United States.

-Reporting by Dave Graham and Lizbeth Diaz; Additional reporting by Anthony Esposito; Editing by Frances Kerry
+Reporting by Dave Graham and Lizbeth Diaz; Additional reporting by Anthony Esposito; Editing by Frances Kerry and Rosalba O'Brien